80 years of freedom

 Ede

-When liberation came and joy could be seen and heard everywhere, misery began for Kiek.
-“The Netherlands was divided into right and wrong, we were wrong.
-On the way to school, children sang: 'Dirty NSB children, we are not allowed to play with you'. ” During the evacuation, she had to evacuate together with her mother, sister and two brothers.
-Her father was not there, he worked for the Germans in The Hague at the Arbeidersbank.
+When liberation came and joy was everywhere, Kiek's misery began.
+"The Netherlands was divided into good and bad; we were wrong.
+On the way to school, children sang: 'Dirty NSB children, we're not allowed to play with you.'"
+During the evacuation, she had to evacuate along with her mother, sister, and two brothers.
+Her father wasn't there; he worked for the Germans in The Hague at the Arbeidersbank (Labour Bank).

 Oosterbeek

-''I walked through the rooms.
-Wounded people were everywhere: in the dining room, in the study and conservatory, in the side hallway and even under the stairs and in the toilet; every bit of space was taken.''
+"I walked through the rooms.
+Wounded people lay everywhere: in the dining room, in the study and conservatory, in the small side hallway, and even under the stairs and in the toilet; every inch of space was occupied."
 Kate ter Horst (1906-1992)

 Arnhem

-Jenny van Dinter (19-04-1934), and her family lived near the Rhine when the Battle of Arnhem began.
-A fire destroyed the house and the family, consisting of 3 girls, father and mother, fled.
-Months of uncertainty, hunger and fear.
-Jenny wrote down her story and told it for this project..
+Jenny van Dinter (April 19, 1934) and her family lived near the Rhine when the Battle of Arnhem began.
+A fire destroyed the house, and the family, consisting of three girls, their father, and their mother, fled.
+Months of uncertainty, hunger, and fear followed.
+Jenny wrote down her story and shared it for this project.